 Informally, we call this dish "steak in a pan with butter" after a scene in an early Mad Men episode, even though we never saw Betty cook the dish.
 The method actually comes from Michelin-starred chef Alain Ducasse; the basting creates an amazing crust and the frequent flipping ensures that the steak cooks evenly.
-Don't worry about the large amount of butter -- almost all of it stays behind in the pan.
+Don't worry about a large amount of butter—almost all of it stays behind in the pan.
 You can also use strip steaks or hanger steak with this method, as long as they're close to 2 inches thick.
 Porterhouse and T-bones don't work as well; the center bone keeps the steak from browning evenly.
 A steak this thick is a lot of meat for two, but a thinner steak will overcook by the time the crust is achieved.
-(The leftovers are great in sandwiches or Beef Stroganoff.)
+(The leftovers are great in sandwiches or beef stroganoff.)

 Note: If you see standing rib roasts on sale, have the butcher cut a two-inch section (one rib).
 They'll call it a roast; we call it a steak.